If your Mac starts up to a question mark

 Use Disk Utility to repair your startup disk

-Select Disk Utility from the list in macOS Recovery, then click Continue and follow the steps to repair your startup disk with Disk Utility.
-These steps also describe what to do if Disk Utility can't repair your startup disk, or Disk Utility doesn't see your startup disk.
+Select Disk Utility in macOS Recovery, then click Continue and follow the steps to repair your startup disk with Disk Utility.
+These steps also describe what to do if Disk Utility can’t repair your startup disk, or Disk Utility doesn’t see your startup disk.

-When done, restart your Mac: choose Apple menu > Restart.
+When complete, restart your Mac: choose Apple menu Restart.

 Reinstall macOS, if necessary

-If the question mark returns after restarting your Mac, repeat steps 1 and 2 to turn off your Mac and start up again from macOS Recovery.
+If the question mark returns after restarting your Mac, repeat the previous steps to turn off your Mac and start up again from macOS Recovery.
 Then follow the steps to reinstall macOS.

 If you need help

 Find out what to do if you can’t start up from macOS Recovery.